Biden’s sign language interpreter has translated far-right misinformation

 “The word qualified is doing heavy lifting here,” Henner wrote in an email to The Post.
 “How would we translate that?
 Could serve?
 Can serve?
 Should serve?
 Are able to serve?
 Best can serve?
 Our own biases drive selection of the translation.”

 Biden’s White House was effectively giving Mewshaw a larger platform, Henner said.
-Sometimes the small box ASL interpreters are in becomes a spotlight: In the aftermath of last year’s Christchurch terrorist attack, an interpreter for New Zealand Prime Minister Jacinda Ardern gained fame, become a symbol of New Zealand’s inclusive response to the shootings at the mosques.
+Sometimes the small box that ASL interpreters are in becomes a spotlight: In the aftermath of last year’s Christchurch terrorist attack, an interpreter for New Zealand Prime Minister Jacinda Ardern gained fame, becoming a symbol of New Zealand’s inclusive response to the shootings at the mosques.

 Interpreting for the White House “is an honor, not a privilege,” Henner wrote.